-1) Incident Number Issued by the State Police 2) Courtesy vs. Reportable Determined by State Police 3) Parish Parish of occurrence 4) Caller's Name Name of person making report 5) Caller's Phone No Callback number which will be answered by caller 6) Date & Time Notified Date & time of notification as recorded by State Police 7) Date & Time Occurred Date & time of occurrence as provided by the reporting facility 8) Date & Time Secured Date & time release ends or is terminated 9) Incident Location Specific location of the release- street address, latitude & longitude, or range, township & section should be provided 10) Company Facility owner/operator or transportation company responsible for the release 11) Company Address Mailing address of reporting facility or transporter 12) Chemical(s) Released Complete chemical name - no abbreviations, trade names or industry slang terminology will be accepted 13) Quantity Released Total quantity of the release is to be provided or an estimate of the amount release is to be made.
+1) Incident Number Issued by the State Police 2) Parish Parish of occurrence 3) Caller's Name Name of person making report 4) Caller's Phone No Callback number which will be answered by caller 5) Date & Time Notified Date & time of notification as recorded by State Police 6) Date & Time Occurred Date & time of occurrence as provided by the reporting facility 7) Date & Time Secured Date & time release ends or is terminated 8) Incident Location Specific location of the release- street address, latitude & longitude, or range, township & section should be provided 9) Company Facility owner/operator or transportation company responsible for the release 10) Company Address Mailing address of reporting facility or transporter 11) Chemical(s) Released Complete chemical name - no abbreviations, trade names or industry slang terminology will be accepted 12) Quantity Released Total quantity of the release is to be provided or an estimate of the amount release is to be made.
 Initial estimates can be revised via an update notification

-14) RQ - Reportable Quantity Designated reportable quantity in Federal and State Regulations 15) Hazard Classification 16) ID Number Transportation only - obtained from the DOT shipping documents 17) EHS - Extremely Hazardous Substance Designation by USEPA 18) Solid - Liquid - Gas Physical state of the chemical at the time of release 19) Did the material go offsite?
-Question which must be answered by the caller, whether the material escaped beyond the facility Gaseous and vapor releases are reportable as escaping offsite 20) Released to: Land - Water - Air Medium to which the release occurred 21) Any off-site protective action?
-Question which must be answered by the caller, recommendation must be provided 22) Road Closure - Shelter - Evacuation Examples of off-site protective actions 23) Wind Direction Explanation of direction "to" or "from" must be provided 24) Wind Speed Self-explanatory 25) Temperature Self-explanatory 26) Precipitation Self-explanatory 27) Fire - Injuries - Fatalities Occurred as a result of the release 28) Details Any additional information which is communicated in the notification
+13) RQ - Reportable Quantity Designated reportable quantity in Federal and State Regulations 14) Hazard Classification Designation of the chemical hazards of the material, for example the DOT or NFPA hazard classification 15) ID Number Transportation only - obtained from the DOT shipping documents 16) EHS - Extremely Hazardous Substance Designation by USEPA 17) Solid - Liquid - Gas Physical state of the chemical at the time of release 18) Did the material go offsite?
+Question which must be answered by the caller, whether the material escaped beyond the facility Gaseous and vapor releases are reportable as escaping offsite 19) Released to: Land - Water - Air Medium to which the release occurred 20) Any off-site protective action?
+Question which must be answered by the caller, recommendation must be provided 21) Road Closure - Shelter - Evacuation Examples of off-site protective actions 22) Wind Direction Explanation of direction "to" or "from" must be provided 23) Wind Speed Self-explanatory 24) Temperature Self-explanatory 25) Precipitation Self-explanatory 26) Fire - Injuries - Fatalities .Occurred as a result of the release 27) Details Any additional information which is communicated in the notification.